 Interview with Hannah Dawson-Murphy: 22-year-old seeking Conservative nomination

-This article was published more than 1 year ago, information might not be accurate.
+This article was published more than 1 year ago, information might not be up to date.

 We’re independent and can’t be cancelled.
 The establishment media is increasingly dedicated to divisive cancel culture, corporate wokeism, and political correctness, all while covering up corruption from the corridors of power.
 The need for fact-based journalism and thoughtful analysis has never been greater.
 When you support The Post Millennial, you support freedom of the press at a time when it's under direct attack.
 Join the ranks of independent, free thinkers by supporting us today for as little as $1.